 1- For the Hospitality of its people

 The Palestinians are known for their hospitality and friendly attitude.
 They welcome visitors from all over the world with an open heart and a greeting smile.
 You will not feel out of place there.
 Their attitude makes walking around the Palestinian states and mingling with the locals an exceptional experience.
-You definitely should visit their local markets of fruit and vegetables where you would be in the heart of the locals’ day to day life.
+You definitely should visit their local markets of fruit and vegetables, where you would be in the heart of the locals’ daily lives.

 2- For Palestine’s unique cuisine